Chorus-bdd/Chorus-bdd.github.io/index.md

 At some point while testing a system like this, you're bound to need to do some of the following:

+* Connect to a remote component to perform an action
+* Trigger a mock message to be published from one component to another
+* Start or stop a process
 * Bootstrap or tear down an environment used for integration testing
-* Connect to a remote component to trigger an event or action
-* Send a mock message from one component to another
-* Start or stop a process

-Chorus can help with all of this
+Chorus can help with these things

 ## How does Chorus work